HomiGrotas/Dorina/README.md

 # Dorina programming language
-A simple programming language with assembly interpreter and a python interpreter.
+A simple programming language with an assembly interpreter and a python interpreter.
 This is the final project of my assembly learning.